Inside Justin Bieber & Hailey Baldwin's ‘Informal & Fun’ 2nd Wedding

 On the eve of the nuptials, the source says the couple also enjoyed an outdoor screening of The Notebook, while nibbling on “carnival food” like popcorn and corndogs.

-According to the insider, the wedding -- which was attended by Kendall Jenner, Usher, Daniel Caesar, Joan Smalls and Scooter Braun -- was best described as “a big party.”
+According to the insider, the wedding -- which was attended by Kendall Jenner, Usher, Daniel Caesar, Joan Smalls, Jaden Smith and Scooter Braun -- was best described as “a big party.”

 “They’re already very happily married so there’s no nerves or cold feet here,” the source said.
 “Now it’s just a chance to celebrate their relationship with some of their closest friends.
 It was very informal and fun!”